ttu/ttu.github.io/_posts/2020-4-15-architecture-feature-slices.md

 Overall, organizing code using vertical slices can streamline development, improve collaboration, and make the codebase more manageable and adaptable to changes.

 __Pros__
+* __Improved Maintainability:__
-* __Improved Maintainability:__ Vertical slices make it easier to understand and modify the codebase, especially for larger projects.
-By grouping related code together, vertical slices reduce the amount of context switching required to make changes, and they make it easier to identify and isolate problems.
+  * Vertical slices make it easier to understand and modify the codebase, especially for larger projects.
+  * Grouping related code together, vertical slices reduce the amount of context switching required to make changes, and they make it easier to identify and isolate problems.
+* __Reduced Coupling:__
-* __Reduced Coupling:__ Vertical slices minimize coupling between different parts of the codebase, making it easier to make changes to a specific feature without affecting unrelated parts.
+  * Vertical slices minimize coupling between different parts of the codebase, making it easier to make changes to a specific feature without affecting unrelated parts.
-* __Enhanced Feature Independence:__ Vertical slices promote feature independence, which means that teams can work on different features without interfering with each other.
-This can lead to faster development cycles and better overall project coordination.
+* __Enhanced Feature Independence:__
+  * Vertical slices promote feature independence, which means that teams can work on different features without interfering with each other.
+  * This can lead to faster development cycles and better overall project coordination.
-* __Improved Developer Productivity:__ Vertical slices can improve developer productivity by making it easier to find and understand the code relevant to a specific task.
-This can reduce the time spent searching for code and debugging issues, leading to more efficient development cycles.
+* __Improved Developer Productivity:__
+  * Vertical slices can improve developer productivity by making it easier to find and understand the code relevant to a specific task.
+  * This can reduce the time spent searching for code and debugging issues, leading to more efficient development cycles.

 __Cons__
+* __Consisteny challenges:__
-* __Consisteny challenges:__ Maintaining consistent practices across slices can be challenging.
-It requires good communication and following on agreed-upon standards to ensure consistency.
+  * Maintaining consistent practices across slices can be challenging.
+  * Ensuring consistency requires good communication and following on agreed-upon standards.
-* __Potential for Duplication:__ Vertical slices may lead to code duplication, as similar functionality may be implemented in multiple features.
-This can increase the overall codebase size and make it more difficult to maintain consistency.
+* __Potential for Duplication:__
+  * Vertical slices may lead to code duplication, as similar functionality may be implemented in multiple features.
+  * This can increase the overall codebase size and make it more difficult to maintain consistency.
-* __Difficulty in Identifying Cross-Feature Dependencies:__ Identifying dependencies between features can be more difficult with vertical slices, as the code is organized around individual features rather than the overall system flow.
+* __Difficulty in Identifying Cross-Feature Dependencies:__
+  * Identifying dependencies between features can be more difficult with vertical slices, as the code is organized around individual features rather than the overall system flow.
-* __Increased Complexity for Small Projects:__ For small projects with a limited codebase, vertical slices may introduce unnecessary complexity and overhead.
+* __Increased Complexity for Small Projects:__
+  * For small projects with a limited codebase, vertical slices may introduce unnecessary complexity and overhead.
 In such cases, a simpler, flatter structure may be more suitable.

 ### Feature Slice example